-Mrs. Domínguez, who directs our Miami office, leads the Government Enforcement & White Collar and Criminal Defense Practice Team Mrs. Domínguez will apply her extensive experience to advise and defend clients in criminal and regulatory investigations, enforcements, and prosecutions.
+Mrs. Domínguez, who directs our Miami office, leads the Government Enforcement & White Collar and Criminal Defense Practice Team, applying her extensive experience to advise and defend clients in criminal and regulatory investigations, enforcements, and prosecutions.

 During her tenure with the U. S. Department of Justice she was the recipient of numerous awards and commendations, including the Attorney General Award, two time recipient of the U. S. Department of Justice’s Director’s Award for superior performance as an AUSA, four Commendations from the Federal Bureau of Investigation, Commendations from the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco and Firearms, the Internal Revenue Service, the Commissioner of the Social Security Administration, the Inspector General of the Office of Inspector General for the Social Security Administration, and an Exceptional Service Award from the National Association of Former United States Attorneys.

 She was recently sworn in as a Fellow of the American College of Trial Lawyers, and is Vice-Chair of the Puerto Rico Chapter.